mstksg/phys108L/src/lab09.md

-In this video, the experimenter handles a particularly chonky capacitor with capacitance $500 \mathrm{\mu F}$.[^start]  This capacitor is much bigger than any we have ever observed in class or in labs, but it is not uncommon in electronics.
+In this video, the experimenter handles a particularly chonky capacitor with capacitance $500 \mathrm{\mu F}$.[^start]  This capacitor is much bigger than any we have ever observed in class or in labs, but it is not uncommon in industrial electronics.
 You most likely have a similar one in your home if you have an air conditioning unit, motorized gate, or jacuzzi.

 [^start]: It's a *[start capacitor][]* used in AC motors, if you are interested in reading more about its applications.